Common Envelope Mass Ejection in Evolved Stars: Modeling the Dust Emission from post-RGB stars in the LMC: Models of post-AGB objects

 \subsection{J051418.09-691234.9}

-This object has been classified as a post-AGB disk source (KWVW15), a population II Cepheid variable (Soszy\'nski et al. 2008) and a RV Tauri star (van Aarle et al. 2011).
-KWVW15 estimated T$_{\rm eff}$ = 6112 K, log\,$g$ = 0.5 and [Fe/H] = $-$1.6.
-We adopted Kurucz stellar atmosphere model with T$_{\rm eff}$ = 6000 K, log\,$g$ = 0.5 and [Fe/H] = $-$1.5.
-For the R magnitude we used 13.78\footnote{We did not use KWVW15's R-band magnitude (13.96) because we could not find a corresponding reference.} from the NOMAD catalog (Zacharias et al. 2005).
+This object has been classified as a post-AGB disk source (KWVW15), a population II Cepheid variable \citep{soszynski2008} and a RV Tauri star \citep{aarle2011}.
+KWVW15 estimated $T_{\mathrm eff}$ = 6112 K, log\,$g$ = 0.5 and $[Fe/H]$ = $-$1.6.
+We adopted Kurucz stellar atmosphere model with $T_{\mathrm eff}$ = 6000 K, log\,$g$ = 0.5 and $[Fe/H]$ = $-$1.5.
+For the R magnitude we used 13.78\footnote{We did not use KWVW15's R-band magnitude (13.96) because we could not find a corresponding reference.} from the NOMAD catalog \citep{zacharias2005}.

-A reasonable fit to the near, mid and far-IR data (Fig.\,\ref{J051418_model1}) is obtained assuming an inner disk (T$_{\rm d}$ = 1100K) composed of amorphous carbon (amC-Hn) with modified MRN grain size distribution (a$_{\rm min}$ = 0.005$\micron$, a$_{\rm max}$ = 2.0$\micron$), $\tau$=5.0 and thickness (Y) = 15.0.
+A reasonable fit to the near, mid and far-IR data (Fig. 15.1, $\chi^{2}$ = 98.0) is obtained assuming an inner disk ($T_{\mathrm d}$ (in) = 1100 K) composed of amorphous carbon (amC-Hn) with modified MRN grain size distribution: $a_{\mathrm min}$ = 0.005 $\micron$, $a_{\mathrm max}$ = 2.0 $\micron$, $\tau$ = 5.0 and $Y$ = 15.0.
 The disk is assumed to be a wedge-shaped fraction (0.25) of a sphere.
-The outer shell (T$_{\rm d}$ = 600K) is composed of silicate (Sil-Ow/0.4) and graphite (grf-DL/0.6) grains with standard MRN grain size distribution, $\tau$=0.4 and thickness (Y) = 30.0.
+The outer shell ($T_{\mathrm d}$ (in) = 600 K) is composed of silicate (Sil-Ow/0.4) and graphite (grf-DL/0.6) grains with standard MRN grain size distribution, $\tau$ = 0.4 and $Y$ = 30.0.
 Since the inner disk is optically thick, similar to the post-RGB star, J055102.44-685639.1 (\S\,\ref{J055102.44}) we cannot apply the ``correctly illuminated model" formalism to this object.

-The variable nature of the star may explain the difference between the WISE (ALLWISE) and IRAC data at their bands 1 and 2 ($\sim$3.5$\micron$ and 4.5$\micron$) as also the mismatch between model and observed I-band data.
-ALLWISE photometry at bands 1(3.4$\micron$) and 2(4.6$\micron$) is generally an improvement over the WISE data at these wavelengths (\S\,\ref{wiseall}).
-From our best-fit model, the luminosity of the object is 7763L$_{\odot}$.
-KWVW15 obtained 6667L$_{\odot}$ for the observed luminosity and 4703L$_{\odot}$ for the photospheric luminosity.
-The total mass accumulated in the shell is estimated to be 1.21$\times10^{-3}$M$_{\odot}$ over 800 years at a mass-loss rate of 1.51$\times10^{-6}$M$_{\odot}$ yr$^{-1}$.
-The total mass in the disk is 4.67$\times10^{-5}$M$_{\odot}$ over 220 years at a mass-loss rate of 2.12$\times10^{-7}$M$_{\odot}$yr$^{-1}$.
+The variable nature of the star may explain the difference between the WISE (ALLWISE) and IRAC data at their bands 1 and 2 ($\sim$3.5 $\micron$ and 4.5 $\micron$) as also the mismatch between model and observed I-band data.
+ALLWISE photometry at bands 1(3.4 $\micron$) and 2(4.6 $\micron$) is generally an improvement over the WISE data at these wavelengths (\S\,\ref{wiseall}).
+From our best-fit model, the luminosity of the object is 7763$L_{\odot}$.
+KWVW15 obtained 6667$L_{\odot}$ for the observed luminosity and 4703$L_{\odot}$ for the photospheric luminosity.
+The total mass accumulated in the shell is estimated to be 1.21$\times10^{-3} M_{\odot}$ yr$^{-1}$.
+The total mass in the disk is 4.67$\times10^{-5} M_{\odot}\mathrm{yr}^{-1}$.